ramitha742003/Image-Gallery/README.md

 If the visitors who visit the website wants to contact the photographers, can message them through contact us page.

-Created a visual design using figma.
+Created a wireframe / visual design using figma.

 Tools used: HTML, CSS, JavaScript, Figma.